· 6 min read

 At Northstar Family Dental and in my specialized practice, I've treated countless adults with tongue ties.
 Patients often report:

-Tongue Fit improvement: A sensation of the tongue fitting properly into the mouth and resting against the palate during sleep and swallow.
+Tongue Fit Improvement A sensation of the tongue fitting properly into the mouth and resting against the palate.

 The procedure is quick, and recovery is straightforward.
 Our team will guide you through personalized post-treatment exercises to ensure you see the full benefits of your release.